bckohan/django-enum/doc/source/howto.rst

 ``primitive``
 -------------

-``EnumFields`` dynamically determine the database column type by determining the most appropriate primitive type for the enumeration based on the enumeration values.
+:class:`~django_enum.fields.EnumField` dynamically determines the database column type by determining the most appropriate primitive type for the enumeration based on the enumeration values.
 You may override the primitive determined by :class:`~django_enum.fields.EnumField` by passing a type to the ``primitive`` parameter.
 You will likely not need to do this unless your enumeration is :ref:`eccentric <eccentric>` in some way.

 ``coerce``
 ----------

-Setting this parameter to ``False`` will turn off the automatic conversion to the field's Enum_ type while leaving all validation checks in place.
-It will still be possible to set the field directly as an Enum_ instance and to filter by Enum_ instance or any symmetric value:
+Setting this parameter to ``False`` will turn off the automatic conversion to the field's :class:`enum.Enum` type while leaving all validation checks in place.
+It will still be possible to set the field directly as an :class:`enum.Enum` instance and to filter by :class:`enum.Enum` instance or any symmetric value:

 .. code-block:: python